AgOpenGPS-Official/AgOpenGPS/Progress.md

 - Dubins path calculation: <5ms
 - State update: <100μs

-Met onze huidige performance (FindClosestSegment 2.1μs), hebben we **enorme headroom** voor deze targets!
+With our current performance (FindClosestSegment 2.1μs), we have **huge headroom** for these targets!

 ---

 ## 🏆 Lessons Learned

-### Wat Goed Ging ✅
+### What Went Well ✅

-1. **Performance-First werkt!**
+1. **Performance-First works!**
-   - Targets van tevoren stellen forceerde goede keuzes
+   - Setting targets upfront forced good choices
-   - Alle targets ruim gehaald
+   - All targets comfortably achieved
-   - Code is cleaner door focus op efficiency
+   - Code is cleaner due to the focus on efficiency

 2. **Test-Driven Development**
-   - 70 tests geschreven tijdens development
+   - 70 tests written during development
-   - Bugs gevonden voordat ze in productie kwamen
+   - Bugs found before they reached production
    - Confidence in refactoring

 3. **Two-Phase Search**
-   - Dramatische speedup (22.8x)
+   - Dramatic speedup (22.8x)
-   - Simpele implementatie
+   - Simple implementation
-   - Schaalbaar naar grotere curves
+   - Scales to larger curves

 4. **Documentation**
-   - Performance guidelines voorkwamen bad practices
+   - Performance guidelines prevented bad practices
-   - Code comments maken intent duidelijk
+   - Code comments make intent clear
-   - Toekomstige developers kunnen volgen
+   - Future developers can follow along

-### Wat We Leerden 📖
+### What We Learned 📖

 1. **AggressiveInlining is powerful**
-   - 71x speedup op Distance methods
+   - 71x speedup on Distance methods
-   - Geen nadelen in deze use case
+   - No downsides in this use case
-   - Must-have voor hot paths
+   - Must-have for hot paths

 2. **Math.Sqrt() is expensive**
-   - 3x slowdown wanneer gebruikt in loops
+   - 3x slowdown when used in loops
-   - DistanceSquared is voldoende voor comparisons
+   - DistanceSquared is sufficient for comparisons
-   - Only sqrt when absolute distance needed
+   - Only use sqrt when absolute distance is needed

 3. **Math.Pow() is REALLY expensive**
    - 36x slowdown vs direct multiplication